cybersectroll/SharpPersistSD/README.md

 ### How is this different from https://github.com/mandiant/SharPersist?
 SharPersist is focused on adding persistency on the local machine.
-SharpPersistSD is focused on backdooring the remote machine so even a non local admin on the machine can regain persistency. (i.e without the need to add local admin on the remote machine)
+SharpPersistSD is focused on backdooring the remote machine so that persistency or code execution can be established later. (i.e persistency to persistency)
-If abusing the SCM or REG, it will be privileged and the regained access can run as SYSTEM.
+Post backdooring, even a non local admin on the remote machine will be able to regain privileged/SYSTEM persistency/execution if using SCM or REG.

 # Compiled
 Refer to release.